Got a hole in your wall?

 Step 3.
 Finish

 We're almost there!
 Now that you patiently waited for 1 to 5 hours you get to sand the surface.
-You can leave it as it is but let's face it - you didn't exactly make it that smooth.
-So you'll want to sand it.

 For the bigger and deeper holes you may need to spread more filler after sanding because even with our low shrinking filler there may be some shrinkage, depending on conditions.
 In such a case, re-apply filler, wait and then make it nice and smooth again.